 Calling all future engineers, explorers, scientists, and astronauts!
 Join us for an inspiring talk series highlighting some of the amazing women who work in space exploration careers.
 Learn about what they do, the journeys they took to get where they are, and what it takes to be successful.

 WiSE Talks is a series of engaging presentations and Q&As aimed at high school and college-level students highlighting the latest developments in space exploration while exploring the possibilities of applied STEM education.
 The series first began in Fall 2020 as a virtual outreach event in response to the COVID-19 pandemic.
-We hope you will join us and be inspired by our WiSE speakers!
+We hope you are inspired by our WiSE speakers!

 Meet the Host

 Miriam “Mimi” Fuchs

 Mimi is an astrophysicist and telescope operator at the East Asian Observatory/James Clerk Maxwell Telescope on Maunakea.
 In 2019, she was named an IF/THEN Ambassador at the American Association for the Advancement of Science (AAAS) for her commitment to supporting young women in science and engineering.
 Mimi has been a passionate advocate for astronomy outreach in the Big Island community and has actively staffed and presented at our annual summer STARS program.

 Keri Bean – Deputy Lead Planner for Mars Curiosity Rover, NASA JPL

 Keri grew up learning everything she could about the weather on Earth.
 Then in college, she discovered you could study the weather on other planets!
 In this talk, learn how she went from studying Martian weather to driving Mars rovers.